-Since June 2004, when the new Iraqi government took office, the Bush administration and U.S. oil companies have pushed the Iraqis to pass the Iraq Oil Law and adopt PSAs.
-Dan Witt of the ITIC has stated matter-of-factly that the ITIC helped draft the law.
+Since June 2004, when the new Iraqi government took office, the Bush administration and U.S. oil companies have pushed

 Chevron has done its own Iraq lobbying.
 It was among the corporate sponsors of the Iraq Procurement 2004-Meet the Buyers conference at which Iraqi ministers met with U.S. and other corporations, to "further their business relations with the rest of the world."
-Chevron launched its Iraq Technical Assistance Program in 2004, sponsoring more than 1,000 Iraqi professionals to attend training courses, seminars and conferences . . . to help Iraqis in the task of revitalizing their energy industry."
+Chevron launched its Iraq Technical Assistance Program in 2004, sponsoring more than 1,000 Iraqi professionals to attend training courses, seminars and conferences . . . to help Iraqis in the task of revitalizing their energy industry."383

-Chevron has lobbied the U.S. federal government on Iraq every year since at least 2006 (when public lobbying disclosures begin), including specifically on the Iraq Oil Law in both 2007 and 2008.
-In 2007 Chevron (with France's Total) signed service contracts for the super giant Majnoon field and the Nahr Bin Omar field.
+Chevron has lobbied the U.S. federal government on Iraq every year since at least 2006 (when public lobbying disclosures begin), including specifically on the Iraq Oil Law in both 2007 and 2008.384 In 2007 Chevron (with France's Total) signed service contracts for the super giant Majnoon field and the Nahr Bin Omar field.
 But the contracts were never enforced, as they were dependent upon passage of the Iraq Oil Law.
+385 handed while ExxonMobil, Occidental and ConocoPhillips became the first U.S. companies to receive production contracts in Iraq in 35 years.391 In response, public outrage at U.S. oil companies receiving what were considered extremely generous contracts rose in Iraq, such that, by the third negotiating round in December, not a single U.S. company was awarded a contract.